Deep-MI/FastSurfer/Singularity/README.md

 			run in: ../FastSurfer

-* FATAL: While performing build: failed to post request to remote build service: Failed to verify auth token in request: token is expired (401 Unauthorized)
+* __token expired__ FATAL: While performing build: failed to post request to remote build service: Failed to verify auth token in request: token is expired (401 Unauthorized)

-	   the Token expired:
+	   the token expired:

 	   Answer: create an new Token (see Set up Singularity in FAQ)